davelawrence/shopify-image-renamer/README.md

 - `--tag`: Optional.
 Filter products by tag
 - `--vendor`: Optional.
 Filter products by vendor
 - `--title-keyword`: Optional.
 Filter products by title keyword
+- `--exclude-title-keyword`: Optional.
+Exclude products with this keyword in the title
+- `--category`: Optional.
+Filter products by collection/category
 - `--limit`: Optional.
 Maximum number of products to process (default: 50)
 - `--clean-s3`: Optional.
 Enable S3 bucket cleanup
 - `--s3-prefix`: Optional.
 Only delete S3 objects with this prefix